Danziger/CarND-T2-P5-Model-Predictive-Control-MPC/README.md

 To test it, [Term 2 Simulator](https://github.com/udacity/self-driving-car-sim/releases) need to be used.
 The latest version of `main.cpp` used to run this project without the simulator can be found [here](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project/blob/06cbc9967bc62592723eef99b8c8035e4a22ea7b/src/main.cpp).

+If you are looking for Udacity's started code project, you can find it [here](https://github.com/udacity/CarND-MPC-Project).

 Dependencies
 ------------